 - Lexikon der Jugendsprache Created by 8th grade students in a Gesamtschule in Duisburg in 1997.
-Becoming somewhat dated, but a useful source of some common slang expressions.
+Becoming increasingly dated, but a useful source of some common slang expressions.

-- Detlev Mahnert: Neue Trends in der Jugendsprache This page contains general information on "Jugendsprache," as well as a variety of concrete examples (especially of "Kanakisch," a recent genre of slang with Turkish-German origins), and, at the bottom of the page, an up-to-date list of some basic slang expressions.
+- Detlev Mahnert: Neue Trends in der Jugendsprache This page, last updated in 2013, contains general information on “Jugendsprache,” as well as a variety of concrete examples (especially of “Kanakisch,” a recent genre of slang with Turkish-German origins), and, at the bottom of the page, an up-to-date list of some basic slang expressions.

-- PONS Wörterbuch der Jugendsprache A selection of 350 or so current slang expressions, updated annually, and compiled by PONS on the basis of a contest in schools.
-Very professionally done and up-to-date, but omits most of the simpler words like "geil," "checken," "ätzend" etc. that you'll probably want to learn first, and that even older Germans would be likely to understand.
+- PONS Wörterbuch der Jugendsprache A selection of current slang expressions, updated periodically by PONS, often on the basis of a contest in schools.
+Often omits the more common/better-known terms like “geil,” “checken,” “ätzend” etc. that you’ll probably want to learn first, and that even older Germans would be likely to understand.
 Sometimes the entire dictionary is available online, sometimes you can only see excerpts or e-cards with selected expressions.
-Search for "PONS Wörterbuch der Jugendsprache" online, or order it from amazon.de.
+Search for “PONS Wörterbuch der Jugendsprache” to see what’s available.

-- Warmduscher A few years ago, a craze for creative ways of calling someone a "wuss" evolved in Germany, taking creative advantage of the ease with which compound nouns are formed in German.
-A "Saunauntensitzer," for example, is a wuss because s/he sits on the lowest tier of seats in the sauna, where it is not as hot.
-This link takes you to a list of about 2000 creative examples.
-The "Best of" list may be a good place to start.
+- Warmduscher In the late 90s, a craze for ironic ways of calling someone a “wuss” evolved in Germany, taking creative advantage of the ease with which compound nouns are formed in German.
+A “Saunauntensitzer,” for example, is a wuss because they sit on the lowest tier of seats in the sauna, where it is not as hot.
+This link takes you to a list of often quite creative examples.
+The “Best of” list may be a good place to start.